artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 > "Presumptuous?"
 Demonax breathed.
 "Aye, as Prometheus was presumptuous.
 If only I were not so old, so weighted by futility, so oppressed by the urge to give immediate assistance of those in need, and also of so little faith, I would work with you.
 As it is, I commit you to Athene, the goddess of inner light."
 > <cite>pp. 366 - 369</cite>

+## Conversation with Charicles

+The second is between Elisha and a philosopher who, like Elisha, believes we can develop a firm metaphysical foundation---this conversation is when Elisha looses faith in his metaphysical foundation.

 > "...
 Let us admit," he declaimed, his speech flowing on, his face a mask of assumed interest, "that the senses are not trustworthy since objects appear of different sizes and shapes to different people, and are perceived variously by the same person as he changes his position; since what is brown to one man is red to another, and without hue to the color-blind; since the identical surface will feel coarse or smooth, warm or cold, depending on the sensitivity of the hand that comes into contact with it.
 Let us concede even that the whole of our experience is but a phantasm.
 A somewhat embarrassing assumption, to be sure, suggesting that neither you nor I may be really here, making you my pleasant dream and me, with my interminable talk, as nightmare to you, from which you cannot awaken too quickly."
 >